Yash-C1/-Two-Factor-Authentication-Using-Face-Recognition/README.md

 1. There is no need to install any additional packages.
 2. Download the whole file and run the app.py file from the terminal using the command "streamlit run app.py"
 3. Only if you face a error, try installing open cv extentions using the command "pip install opencv-contrib-python" and rerun the code.
+4. It will take some time while registering and logging in since it has to deal with a large number of photos and save them into the database to train the model.